jalejandro555/Hello_World/README.md

 # Hello_World - First challenge
-HellooooO WORLD, my name is Alejandro, and basically the last time I use Python or even needed to write on english was when i was in the school, so at this point the things that i know about python are equivalent to astrophysics, women or polythics.
+HellooooO WORLD, my name is Alejandro, and basically the last time I use Python or even needed to write on English was when I was in the school, so at this point the things that i know about python are equivalent to my knowledge on football, women or polythics (not an expert).
 BUUUT i've always liked to challenge myself, SO what a better way to do it than learning again how to code on python doing it this time fully on english, ANNND obviously in record time.
 Could there be mistakes? yes
 Could there be tears? idk
 Will I return to Spanish in the future? for sure